 Not having enough saliva in your mouth can happen and it’s anything but enjoyable.
-Luckily, dry mouth is a common condition and can be treated in a variety of ways by our Portage dentist.
+Luckily, dry mouth is a common condition and can be treated in a variety of ways by our Portage, MI, dentist.

 Here’s what you need to know about dry mouth including popular symptoms and likely causes.

 Do I Have Dry Mouth?: Definition and Possible Causes